InternetNinjo/piracylinkarchive/docs/index.md

 # Welcome to Piracy Link Archive (PLA)
 ---

+> THIS SITE IS STILL IN VERY EARLY STATE!!

 ## What is this?

 The Piracy Link Archive is a comprehensive index of download links curated from trusted piracy websites.
 It's designed to help you find what you're looking for quickly and easily.